primer/view_components/docs/content/components/hellipbutton.md

 Always set an accessible label to help the user interact with the component.

-* This button is displaying an hellip as its content (The three dot character).
-Therefor a label is needed for screen readers.
+* This button is displaying an hellip as its content (The three dots character).
+Therefore a label is needed for screen readers.
 * Set the attribute `aria-label` on the system arguments.
 E.g. `Primer::HellipButton.new("aria-label": "Expend next part")`

 ## Arguments